nickyphammy/ZotStreaming-RDBMS/README.md

     - CREATE USER IF NOT EXISTS 'test'@'%' IDENTIFIED BY 'password';
       GRANT ALL PRIVILEGES ON cs122a.* TO 'test'@'%';
       FLUSH PRIVILEGES;
+3. Loading the database (database already created), opening up the MySQL shell again
+    - \connect root@localhost
+    - \sql
+    - USE cs122a;
-3. After running command in source code command line, run MySQL command in the MySQL shell to see if data has been updated.
+4. After running command in source code command line, run MySQL command in the MySQL shell to see if data has been updated.